Prepared for

 An associate had spent 27 years processing distributions.
 When TIAA announced office closures affecting 1,000+ associates, she was terrified.
 She couldn't see how to talk about her experience in a way another employer would value.

 In one of my CareerSpark sessions, we used AI prompts to break down what it takes to be good at her job.
-The output wasn't one task—it was dozens of skills: problem solving, client relationship management, attention to detail, working under pressure, handling complexity, meeting deadlines, advocating for customers.
+The output wasn't one task.
+It was dozens of skills: problem solving, client relationship management, attention to detail, working under pressure, handling complexity, meeting deadlines, advocating for customers.

 The Challenge